pgcbioinfo/vargram/docs/index.md

 ## What is VARGRAM?
 **VARGRAM** stands for **V**isual **AR**rays for **GR**aphical **A**nalysis of **M**utations.
 Born out of our experience during the COVID-19 Pandemic, it is envisioned to be a Python library for visualization and analysis of genomic surveillance data.

-Currently, VARGRAM can generate [mutation profiles](mutation_profile.md), which visualizes the (normalized) counts of mutations detected in a single batch or multiple batches of sequences.
+Currently, VARGRAM can generate [mutation profiles](mutation_profile.md), which visualize the (normalized) counts of mutations detected in a single batch or multiple batches of sequences.
 These profiles are particularly helpful for quickly determining the diversity of sequences/batches.
 A profile can be generated straight from sequence files in just four lines of code.

 In the coming months, we plan to add more plots and features.
 Feel free to request a feature or flag a bug by [submitting an issue](https://github.com/pgcbioinfo/vargram/issues).